-You can look at EOL and EOSL another way too.
+You can look at EOL and EOSL in another way, too.
 End-of-Life can also mean End-of-Development (EOD) – meaning that the equipment is typically in a stable release.
-The bugs are fixed, no future updates are needed.
+The bugs are fixed and no future updates are needed.
 And End-of-Service-Life specifically means that the OEM has a fixed date when it will no longer offer its own high-priced version of support.

 It may seem that the older a storage unit is the less reliable it is – untrue!
 Drives are the most replaced piece of hardware in storage, so you can expect them to fail.
 But failure rates increase slowly as equipment ages.
 So at year eight, you can expect a similar rate of failure in your devices as you would at year three.
 Using experience and log histories, a third-party maintenance provider can proactively identify problematic drives and replace them to avoid disruptions.
 For most storage systems, proper maintenance means you can count on the same level of reliability throughout its operational life.

 Eventually you will need to make a change to keep pace with growth or OS compatibility.
 The good news is that you can still avoid the high cost of purchasing the latest storage system.
-You can choose to upgrade or go with a newer (doesn’t have to be the newest) generation of storage equipment that improves capacity and speed at a fraction of a brand-new unit price.
+You can choose to upgrade or go with a newer (it doesn’t have to be the newest) generation of storage equipment that improves capacity and speed at a fraction of the brand-new unit price.